 Diagnosis of Avian Encephalomyelitis

-Avian encephalomyelitis is a viral disease of the central nervous system of young birds.
+Avian encephalomyelitis is a viral disease of the CNS of young birds, characterized by neurologic signs.

 Diagnosis of avian encephalomyelitis is based on history, clinical signs, and characteristic histopathologic lesions.
 Useful diagnostic tests include virus isolation, RT-PCR assay, and ELISA.

 No treatment is available; control relies on vaccination.